 - Award winners may not defer their enrollment to the 2023-2024 September start, but are encouraged to reapply.

 - Award winners remain eligible for the award if they stop out of the program if the stop-out period is less than one calendar year.

 - Awards may be transferred to another degree or academic program within the School of Education.

-- Submit a scholarship application essay between 500-1000 words.
-Essay Question: Describe how you will make an impact on an issue in the field of education or counseling that needs to be addressed.
+- Submit a scholarship essay between 500-1000 words describing how you will make an impact on an issue within the field of education or counseling that needs to be addressed.

-- NOTE: Scholarship applications will be reviewed at the same time as admissions applications.
+- NOTE: Scholarship essays will be reviewed alongside program applications.